O-L-F/O-L-F.github.io/_books/CBY.md

 ---
 layout: book-review
-title:
+title: Childhood, Boyhood, Youth
-author:
+author: Leo Tolstoy
-olid:
+olid: OL15698346W
-isbn:
+isbn:9780140449921
-categories:
+categories: Classics, Fiction, Russia
 cover: assets/img/book_covers/CBY.jpg
 tags:
 date:
-started:
+started: 2026
-finished:
-released:
+finished:2026
+released:1886
-stars:
+stars: 4
 status: Finished
 ---
+An interesting book to read while in Uni.
+I would not usually qualify Tolstoy's writing as "amusing," but what an odd perspective to have.
+I probably should have read this before Karenina..